New Big Money Means ON Semiconductor Corporation (ON) Investors Could Reap Benefit

 ON Semiconductor Corporation (ON): Who are the competitors?

-The company’s main competitors (and peers) include Vishay Intertechnology Inc. (VSH) that is trading 95.32% up over the past 12 months.
-Maxim Integrated Products Inc. (MXIM) is 96.52% up on the 1-year trading charts.
+The company’s main competitors (and peers) include Vishay Intertechnology Inc. (VSH) that is trading 93.48% up over the past 12 months and Analog Devices Inc. (ADI) that is 61.53% higher over the same period.
+Maxim Integrated Products Inc. (MXIM) is 89.20% up on the 1-year trading charts.
 Short interest in the company’s stock has risen 2.12% from the last report on Jan 28, 2021 to stand at a total of 30.44 million short shares sold with a short interest ratio of 3.97.